Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Staff training ensures that relevant personnel understand DTIA requirements and can identify trigger events requiring assessments.
 Training should cover legal requirements, risk assessment methods, and escalation procedures.

 Vendor relationship management establishes clear expectations and monitoring procedures for service providers involved in international transfers.
 Contracts should include DTIA-related obligations and audit rights.
+It is also important to understand the specific legal and regulatory purposes for data transfer and processing in each jurisdiction, such as 'India purpose', 'Singapore purpose', and 'Philippines purpose', to ensure compliance with local laws and government access provisions.

 Regular program reviews evaluate the overall effectiveness of DTIA processes and identify improvement opportunities.
 These reviews should consider regulatory feedback, industry best practices, and operational efficiency.